egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 -> The learning path could include much more zig-zags.

--> The memory requirements of this process decrerases.
+-> The memory requirements of this process decrease.

 * ii.
 What happens when you use the entire training data in a batch?